gesirdek/motorized-telescope/README.md

 - STL files in `/cad/stl/` are **cleaned and curated**: they represent only the **most up-to-date and usable** versions of each part.
 - Discarded or outdated versions (which may have been printed previously) are **not included here**, but still exist as separate bodies in the FreeCAD source file

+## 🎛️ Bambu Studio Project Files

+The `bambu-studio/` folder contains `.3mf` project files created with Bambu Studio.
+These files include both the 3D model(s) and all relevant print settings (such as layer height, speed, support configuration, and filament type) used for slicing.

+Unlike some other slicers, Bambu Studio does not store print settings as separate configuration files — all settings are embedded within the `.3mf` file itself.

+### Notes
+- File names may indicate specific profiles (e.g., "high-quality", "draft", or nozzle size), but the actual configuration is always included in the `.3mf` file.
+- If you're using a different slicer or printer, refer to the `.stl` files in the `stl/` folder and manually adjust your settings based on the intended configuration.
+- Optional: some setting screenshots may also be included for reference.

 ## 🧩 PCB Files